Current Travel Advice for Customers.Click here

 How long: 11 nights.

-What: There’s no better way to explore the good-looking region of New England than on four wheels.
+What: There’s no better way to explore this region than on four wheels with a New England Fly Drive.
 Following an overnight hotel stay in New York, it’s all canvas and coastal thrills as you set off in your motorhome for off-the-scale adventure in Connecticut, Massachusetts, New Hampshire, Maine, Vermont, and New York State.

 Best for grown-ups: Hitting the Freedom Trail in Boston, wildlife spotting at Blue Mountain State Park, channelling your inner Gatsby at the grandiose Newport mansions, being wowed by the cliffs and seascapes of Arcadia National Park, and visiting Mystic Seaport - the one-time whaling port and clipper shipyard that’s now the USA’s leading maritime museum.